 Hit Location Notes

 Vitals are exposed, accessible, or unprotected bodily organs necessary to life, typically requiring some type of modified Search skill to find.
-Outside of the Fatigue or character level requirements, a called shot at a vital location carries the same factors for Kill Shots apply.
+Outside of the Damaged condition or character level requirements, a called shot at a vital location carries the same factors for Kill Shots apply.
 Likewise, Vulnerabilities require some type of modified Search skill, though these called shots are made at weaknesses in impact armor that are exploited to change the damage type from Impact to Physical.

 Attacking a weapon does not cause damage to the target, rather the opponent may have to make a proficient weapon skill check to hold onto the weapon.
 Depending on the attack weapon and type of material of the target weapon, a structural strength save may be required that may result in the target weapon breaking.